QutEcoacoustics/audio-analysis/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Is your feature request related to a problem?
-Please describe.
+## «Replace this with your title»

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+«Replace with a clear and concise description of what the problem is, or what you can't currently do»

-## Describe the solution you'd like
+## Proposal:

-A clear and concise description of what you want to happen.
+«Repalce with what you want us to change/add/remove?»

-## Describe alternatives you've considered
+## Alternatives:

-A clear and concise description of any alternative solutions or features you've considered.
+«Tell us: is there any way around the problem currently?
+Could we choose not to do this to make things simpler?
+What drawbacks does your suggestion have?»

 ## Additional context

-Add any other context or screenshots about the feature request here.
+«Tell us: anything else you think is relevant.
+Motivation?
+Images?
+Stakeholders?»